sthzg/django-filersets/docs/source/index.rst

 	system level, we will want

 	– each of them to be available at different urls endpoints.

-	– none/one/some of them as partials (e.g. blocks or streams) – none/one/some of them to provide additional fields like body text.
+	– none/one/some of them as partials (e.g. blocks or streams).

+	– none/one/some of them to provide additional fields like body text.

 	– none/one/some of them have different categorization systems.

 	– to proivde different templates.

 	– to require differen permissions.

-	All these aspect are enabled by grouping sets into different set types.
+	All of these aspects are enabled by grouping sets into different set types.

 Category